Table of Contents

 Use our free truck accident calculator to see what your case might be worth in 60 seconds—no email required.

 A few things worth noting about these numbers.
 First, the "minor" category in a truck accident would often qualify as "severe" in a typical car accident—the sheer force involved means even so-called minor truck accident injuries tend to require weeks or months of treatment.
 Second, cases involving traumatic brain injuries often push past the $5 million mark when permanent cognitive impairment can be documented.
-Third, wrongful death cases involving corporate negligence—falsified logs, ignored maintenance, coerced HOS violations—routinely trigger punitive damages that push total recovery into eight figures.
+Third, wrongful death cases involving corporate negligence—falsified logs, ignored maintenance, or coerced hours-of-service violations—routinely trigger punitive damages under C.R.S. § 13-21-102 that push total recovery into eight figures.
+This matters because hours-of-service violations appeared in 18% of fatal truck crashes nationwide, yet commercial truck operators carry only $750,000 in minimum liability insurance.
+Given that large truck crashes killed 5,936 people nationally in 2023 alone, the gap between actual damages and insurance coverage becomes apparent.
+Settlements in severe and catastrophic cases frequently exceed policy limits, necessitating claims against additional defendants and assets.

 Types of Truck Accidents in Colorado